-In Fiscal Quarter (FQ) 3 of Fiscal Year (FY) 2019/20(October to December 2019), 68.7% of women who gave birth in FHA hospitals were registered with the Best Beginnings program during their pregnancy.
-This rate represents a 0.5 percentage point decrease with respect to the FQ2 2019/20 (July to September 2019) rate at 69.2%.
-The percentage of prenatal registrations in FQ3 2019/20 is 6.3 percentage points below the overall target of 75%.
+In Fiscal Quarter (FQ) 4 of Fiscal Year (FY) 2019/20 (January to March, 2020), 67.4% of women who gave birth in FHA hospitals were registered with the Best Beginnings program during their pregnancy.
+This rate represents a 1.3 percentage point decrease with respect to the FQ3, 2019/20 (October to December, 2019) rate at 68.7%.
+The percentage of prenatal registrations in FY 2019/20 (April 2019 to March 2020) is 6.5 percentage points below the overall target of 75% at 68.5%.

 Population and Public Health (PPH) continues working with stakeholders such as GPs and maternity clinics and other community partners to facilitate early registration and awareness of program.
 PPH is currently exploring contributing factors as well as opportunities to increase prenatal registration in these areas; such as a Facebook campaign.
 Since 2013, PPH has been encouraging electronic registration through the Fraser Health website (fraserhealth.ca/parenting) and a mobile version of the registration website has been launched.
 Despite current efforts, competing priorities such as the fentanyl overdose crisis have prevented PPH from achieving the prenatal registration target.
 In June 2018, PPH launched SmartMOM, a text push notification service, that provides pregnant individuals with key health messages according to their gestational age.
 In order to receive this service, women must go through the pre-natal registration page which will hopefully encourage more individuals to register sooner.
+Covid-19 has presented another competing priority, there is currently limited capacity to promote prenatal registration.
+Throughout the pandemic we continue to support vulnerable women in the prenatal and postpartum period.
+We are using virtual health technology to provide service to our vulnerable clients where possible and in person service where needed.

-In order to receive the full benefits of Public Health services, and improve maternal and child health outcomes, particularly for vulnerable women and those with high-risk pregnancies, pregnant women should register with their local public health unit as early as possible.
+In order to receive the full benefits of Public Health services, and improve maternal and child health outcomes, particularly for vulnerable women and those with high-risk pregnancies, pregnant women should register on line at bestbeginnings.fraserhealth.ca or with their local public health unit as early as possible.